Cymrodoriaethau Ymchwil Ymweliadol

 You will need to provide the following documents with your application:

-Please feel free to contact the Head of School to discuss options.
-All proposed visits are subject to the written approval of the Head of School.
+Please feel free to contact Professor Ian Hall, Head of School to discuss options.
+All proposed visits are subject to the written approval from the Head of School.

 In accepting Visiting Research Fellows, we will consider the following: